8Bitsian/8Bitsian.github.io/README.md

 ![Total Issues][2]</br>

 ### 📄 Website Pages
-Below are a list of pages included within my website:
 > 🏠 Homepage [(index.md)](https://github.com/8Bitsian/8Bitsian.github.io/blob/main/pages/index.md) is the langing page for my website.
 Here you can look through my notes through the search function.</br></br>
 > 👩🏽‍💻 About Me [(about.md)](https://github.com/8Bitsian/8Bitsian.github.io/blob/main/pages/about.md) gives a few details about myself and my work.
 Here you can get some insight to what I do and who I am.</br></br>
 > 🗣️ Blog [(blog.md)](https://github.com/8Bitsian/8Bitsian.github.io/blob/main/pages/blog.md) is where I post blurbs about my work and furture projects.
 I also post essays on tech and my thoughts on life.</br></br>